amelinn9/school-district-analysis/README.md

 ![Avg Reading Scores after NaNs](resources/AvgReadingScoresByGrade_afterNaNs.PNG)
 <br>

 The only grades affected were math and reading scores from 9th graders in Thomas High School.
+Their grades were replaced with NaNs.
 All other grades from all other schools were not affected.
 <br>
 <br>
 ### School performance based on the budget per student